FOCUS4

 • FOCUS4-D: No mutation sub-type: no change (mutation) in the BRAF, PIK3CA, RAS or P53 genes in the cancer

-• FOCUS4-N: Non-classified: the tests fail to work so it is not possible to classify the tumour as any one of the specific sub-types above
+• FOCUS4-N: Non-classified: the tests failed to work so it was not possible to classify the tumour as any one of the specific sub-types above

-Patients will be assessed after the 16 weeks of chemotherapy to see how the tumour is responding to standard treatment.
-If the cancer has shrunk or at least not grown, patients will be eligible to enter a clinical trial testing a particular treatment in their sub-type of cancer.
+Patients were assessed after the 16 weeks of chemotherapy to see how the tumour was responding to standard treatment.
+If the cancer had shrunk or at least not grown, patients were eligible to enter a clinical trial testing a particular treatment in their sub-type of cancer.

 Read more about the FOCUS4 trial and main results in this article from CRUK: "FOCUS4: Learning from a landmark clinical trial"